spotbugs/spotbugs/spotbugs-contribution/README.md

 Notes

-- The scanner is heuristic-based: it looks for classes whose name or inheritance suggest they are detectors.
-Manual review is still required to add accurate descriptions and bug pattern mappings.
+- The original scanner (`ExtractVisitors.java`) is heuristic-based: it looks for classes whose name or inheritance suggest they are detectors.
+- The improved version (`ExtractVisitorsImproved.java`) uses `findbugs.xml` as the authoritative source for all detector classes.
+- Manual review is still required to add accurate descriptions and bug pattern mappings.

+## Generated Files Policy

+The `generated/visitors.inc` file is committed to git for convenience and to show the current state of the documentation.
+This follows common practices in documentation projects where generated content is committed when:
+- It provides immediate value to reviewers and users
+- The generation process requires specific build environment setup
+- The generated content is relatively stable and doesn't change frequently

+The file can always be regenerated using the scripts, but committing it allows others to see the current documentation state without running the generation tools.